Referral code example: Something like SAVE50 or EMILY2025 is easy to remember, simple to share, and designed to reward.

 In one of its referral code examples (above,) Wine Insiders executed a highly successful personalized referral program to celebrate its 39th anniversary.
 Customers get a link with a personalized code to share with friends and family.

-The referrer would get a $39 coupon if someone purchases using their code.
-The referred client also enjoys a $39 discount off their first purchase totaling $100 or more.
+The referrer would get a $39 coupon if referred customers purchase using their referral code.
+The referred client also enjoys a $39 discount off their first purchase, totaling $100 or more.

 Flaviar